Ch 14: Sex & Gender Roles in Society

 6. Sexism: Gender Differences and Contexts

 Sexism and gender differences can be seen in several different contexts within most modern societies.
-This lesson covers institutional sexism in four general areas: the workplace, family life at home, politics, and the military.
+Learn how institutional sexism perpetuates advantages for one sex over the other in four general areas: the workplace, family life at home, politics, and the military.

 7. Violence Against Women and Men: Definitions & Gender Differences

-Some types of crime are especially painful due to their personal nature.
-This lesson discusses three forms of violence, including sexual assault, rape, and domestic violence.
-Definitions, basic statistics, and a discussion of gender differences are provided.
+Some types of crime are especially painful due to their highly personal nature.
+Explore the definition of three forms of violence against women and men, including sexual assault, rape, and domestic violence, and review some basic statistics and the role of gender differences in these crimes.

 8. Sexual Harassment: 'Quid Pro Quo' vs. 'Hostile Environment' Harassment